1ADIS1/xai-sverl/TUTORIAL.md

   <p>Yearly growth trends.
 Papers before 2013 were omitted for readability [3].</p>
 </div>

-Explainable Artificial Intelligence (XAI) is a field of study that seeks to make AI systems more understandable and interpretable to humans [4].
+**Explainable Artificial Intelligence (XAI)** is a field of study that seeks to make AI systems more understandable and interpretable to humans [4].

-Interpretability is the ability of a human to understand the reasoning behind a decision made by an AI system [4].
+**Interpretability** is the ability of a human to understand the reasoning behind a decision made by an AI system [4].

-Fair AI - AI systems can perpetuate and amplify existing societal biases if they are not carefully designed.
+**Fair AI**: AI systems can perpetuate and amplify existing societal biases if they are not carefully designed.
 Fair AI techniques can help to ensure that AI systems make decisions that are fair and unbiased for all people [4].

 There are many techniques, methods, and algorithms invented in recent years to explain AI and design it to be fair.
 These techniques involve: LIME (Locally Interpretable Model-Agnostic Explanations), SHAP (Shapley Additive exPlanations), DeepDream, SVERL-P, and many more.